qwikifiers/qwik-ui/.changeset/fast-actors-report.md

 - Programmatically toggling the popover is still possible, make sure to put the same id on the `<Popover.Root />` that is passed to the `usePopover` hook.
 Refer to the docs for more info.

+- popover-showing and popover-closing classes have been deprecated.
+Please use the `data-open` and ``data-closing` attributes instead.

+- The `data-open`, `data-closing`, and `data-closed` data attributes have been added to the popover.

 #### <Popover.Root />

 There is a new root compomnent.
 Configurable props have been moved to the root component.